And now, Scary-Crayon presents...

 VII.
 Description, description, description!

 You'll find this one in so many novels -- and respected novels at that -- that you may even be convinced that excessive description of the scene makes one's writing better -- and, indeed, there are a number of writing professors out there who place quite a bit of emphasis on the "art" of showing instead of telling.
-In truth, like the majority of the points in this list, it's a bullshit technique of padding your story's word count, though in this case it tends to make readers think that your work is more profound and impressive than it actually is.
+In truth, like the majority of the points in this list, it's a bullshit technique for padding your story's word count, though in this case it tends to make readers think that your work is more profound and impressive than it actually is.
 They'll rave about how your flowing prose and attention to every single detail in a particular scene really makes the reader feel as if the reader were there at the exact moment that the action was taking place; they'll praise your writing and call you a first-rate purveyor of visual portraits through the medium of words.
 They'll love you.
 But here's the rub -- no matter how many details a writer notes in his or her descriptions of a scene; no matter how "voluptuous" the language and its particulars; no matter how completely the scene is rendered for the reader, unless the reader is actually familiar with what is being described, all of that sensuous description only amounts to a bunch of pretty words that ultimately have no meaning.
 To list a litany of flowers that appear in a bouquet does nothing for a reader who has never seen those flowers, and even if one listed the richness of the colors and noted that the petals were still wet with fresh dew, the reader still cannot properly visualize the sight unless the writer describes the flowers in terms of geometric shapes -- which again will mean nothing if the reader has never seen whatever the hell shape accurately describes the shape of the petals of some obscure flower.
 But in truth, though they may endlessly praise the descriptive efforts of the writer, I doubt that very many readers are actually sitting there trying to visualize the scenes in all of their complicated glory.
 No, they read through the description, finding faux delight in words that mean nothing to them, and then concentrate on the action of the story -- which is, of course, the most important thing.
 If you witness me kicking an elderly author who writes exceedingly verbose novels and for some reason manages to garner critical acclaim down a spiral staircase, you're not going to describe the Rorschach-like designs that grace the stained wood of each step on that flight of stairs that spirals downward like the curled ringlets of a smiling young Shirley Temple when you report the incident to the police.
 You're going to say, "Wes kicked Tom Wolfe down a staircase!"
 Simple.
 Effective.
 To the point.
 No lengthy descriptive bullshit necessary.
 But you've got to get to 50K words in one month, so you don't care about that.
 Describe away!

 VIII.
 Make up myths and backstories to explain certain details in your novel.